 How much sugar per day is too much and what amount of it is right for you?
 When it comes to health and weight loss, many factors can affect the rate and effectiveness of your success.
 We all know how much diet and exercise matter in this case but have you ever considered how sugar can impact your weight and general health?

-The scientific community has always been against artificial sweeteners and now, with more and more processed foods hitting the markets, the community as people in the fitness and dietary world are insisting that we must all take a step back from how much sugar we consume per day.
+Parts of the scientific community have always been against artificial sweeteners and now, with more and more processed foods hitting the markets, the community of people in the fitness and dietary world are insisting that we must all take a step back from how much sugar we consume per day.
 So how much sugar per day should you consume?
 Read on to find out the recommended amount, the health risks of too much sugar, and if natural sugar is any better than artificial added sugars.

 What Is Sugar?

 According to exploratorium.edu, the white stuff we know as sugar is a carbohydrate made up of 12 atoms of carbon, 22 atoms of hydrogen, and 11 atoms of oxygen.

 Newscientist.com further states that while there are many types of sugars, all carbohydrates are made up of three simple sugars known as monosaccharides: glucose, fructose and galactose: all which affect our bodies in one way or another with some being processed differently than others.

 Fructose is the more controversial of these types and our intake of it is what concerns many doctors, nutritionists and fitness experts.

 How Much Sugar Per Day Is Too Much?